andyli/blog/content/posts/2008/2008-09-23_movie-corpse-bride.md

 positive they are: "Die, die we all pass away.
 But don't wear a frown cuz it's really okay".

-Another thing that is funny: Even when the dead want to punlish Barkis, they need to wait until Barkis die.
+Another thing that is funny: Even when the dead want to punish Barkis, they need to wait until Barkis die.
 It seems want to tell that even justice, can only come not in our living world.